root-foundation/root/README.md

 There are two _kinds_ of tokens that extend from this base structure: _personal tokens_ and _network tokens_.

-- personal tokens are restricted to individuals.
+- personal tokens are for individuals.
-- network tokens are for collectives (e.g., company tokens, nation tokens (e.g. "USAToken"), etc.).
+- network tokens are for collectives (companies, nations (e.g., "USAToken"), etc.).

 ### Ledger